Missouri addiction treatment programs offer hope to those who need help, providing access to comprehensive treatment services that could change lives.

 - Motivational interviewing

 Stress is one of the most common triggers of cravings and relapse.
-Past drug abuse can destroy a person’s morale and self-confidence, factors which can be equally damaging during recovery.
+Past drug use can destroy a person’s morale and self-confidence, factors which can be equally damaging during recovery.
 To address all aspects of a client’s well-being in recovery, Missouri drug rehab programs may offer the following complementary therapies:

 - Adventure therapy